-Interestingly enough, they were so successful in their very first business venture that pretty soon Audemars Piguet -a brand that is owned by the Richemont Group and has an exclusive access to all their technology- started to by complicated movements from them.
+Interestingly enough, they were so successful in their very first business venture that pretty soon Audemars Piguet -a brand that is owned by the Richemont Group and has exclusive access to all their technology- started to by complicated movements from them.
 This particular model, for example, built on 34 jewels and comprises 335 hand-decorated components.
 Beating at 21,600 vibrations per hour, the movement offers a more than adequate power reserve of 65 hours.

-Although the previous version of the watch looked a lot more impressive than the new one, the 2011 MY model offers in return greatly increased legibility and even makes it possible to wear the watch with a formal dress.
+Although the previous version looked a lot more impressive than the new one, the 2011 MY model offers in return greatly increased legibility and even makes it possible to wear the gadget with a formal dress.

-As you can see on the pictures, the watch is equipped with a black waffle “Mega Tapisserie” patterned dial with a pair of white sub-dials (a small seconds display at 9 o’clock and a 30-minute chronograph counter at 3 o’clock,) and a tourbillon escapement at 6 o’clock.
+As you can see in the pictures, the Tourbillon Chronograph is equipped with a black-waffle “Mega Tapisserie” patterned dial with a pair of white sub-dials (a small seconds display at 9 o’clock and a 30-minute chronograph counter at 3 o’clock,) and a tourbillon escapement at 6 o’clock.

-The facetted hour and minute hands, as well as applied hour markers, are made of white gold and feature generous amounts of luminescent substance.
+The faceted hour and minute hands, as well as applied hour markers, are made of white gold and feature generous amounts of the luminescent substance.

 As usual, the watch will be supplied on a black rubber strap, which is adorned with two grooves and is secured with a titanium pin buckle (nope, no folding clasp here, sorry.)

 No info on pricing yet*.

-* UPDATE ON PRICE: It’s been reported that the watch will go on sale with a minimum recommended price tag of impressive $270,000 USD.
+* UPDATE ON PRICE: It’s been reported that the Tourbillon Chronograph will go on sale with a minimum recommended price tag of impressive $270,000.
 Although the use of non-conventional -to say the least- materials for the timekeeper’s massive body, as well as the choice of a high-end caliber, partially justifies the price, I would still say that it is outrageously expensive.
 Well, perhaps that was the idea?